 How can I give to a specific organization funded by USC Good Neighbors?

 USC Good Neighbors generally funds programs that change from year to year, and is not designed to process designations.
 For employees who wish to designate a specific charity, United Way is prepared to process and distribute those gifts.
 (United Way deducts a 9 percent fee for processing designations.)

 Are donations to USC Good Neighbors tax deductible?

 Yes!
-USC Good Neighbors is a nonprofit organization.
+USC (and therefore, USC Good Neighbors) is a nonprofit organization.
+Your contribution to USC Good Neighbors will be acknowledged by the University with a donation gift receipt for your tax documentation.
 Additionally, USC underwrites all campaign expenses enabling 100% of all gifts to USC Good Neighbors to be tax deductible.

 Can payroll deductions be made for donations to any organization?